main picture 1 taxi prague czech republic

 Fewer taxis may be available during the rush hour.
 So, you should be prepared to wait a little longer.

-To avoid being ripped off, you should only use reputable taxi companies.
-We recommend the following:
+To avoid being ripped off, you should only use reputable taxi companies

-• AAA Taxi is one of the largest Prague taxi companies.
+We recommend the following: AAA Taxi is one of the largest Prague taxi companies.
 You can order on 14 014 or (+420) 222 333 222, through the company website or via their mobile app.
 Just tell them where you want to be picked up and the destination.
 The company will immediately tell you how much you will have to pay, thus saving you an unpleasant surprise later.
-An advantage of AAA Taxi is that you can use a payment card.
+In the vehicles of this company, you can pay by card if you notify them in advance.

 • From Prague Airport to the city centre you should pay from CZK 550 to CZK 800 (from EUR 22).